pdf-raku/PDF-API6/README.md

 Is enough to create a named declaration.
 This may have several benefits in browsers and other third-party software:

 - major browsers support opening PDF's to named declarations.
-For examplle, opening url "file://doc.pdf#appendix-i-graphics" will open the PDF at page 99.
+For example, opening url "file://doc.pdf#appendix-i-graphics" will open the PDF at page 99.

-- PDF::API can then also locate pages by name: `$pdf.open("doc.pdf").page('appendix-i-graphics')` will open page 99.
+- PDF::API6can then also locate pages by name: `$pdf.open("doc.pdf").page('appendix-i-graphics')` will open page 99.

 Note that destinations can be combined with link annotations to create links that are both internally and externally accessible.